In this Article

-It takes from a few days to several months for your body to heal after a miscarriage.
+It can take from a few days to several months for your body to heal completely after a miscarriage.
 Vaginal bleeding can last a week and lower abdominal pain for up to two days.
 Mental healing will depend on the emotional bond shared by the mother with the foetus.
 It is important to give yourself time.
 Mourning is normal.
 Gradually you will start to accept your loss and feel better with time.

-Getting Pregnant After Miscarriage
+Getting Pregnant After a Miscarriage

-Precautions To Take Post Miscarriage
+Precautions to Take Post Miscarriage

 - Do not try to conceive until you have completed at least one menstrual cycle.

-- Regularly exercise and keep your weight consistent
+- Regularly exercise and keep your weight consistent.

 - Consult your doctor and take prenatal vitamins and folic acid supplements every day.

-- Watch out for vaginal discharge which is not normal.
+- Watch out for vaginal discharge, which is not normal.